All by himself: Amash alone among GOP on impeachment

 The backlash from Republicans was swift and sharp against a congressman from a key state that Trump swiped from Democrats — by less than a percentage point — for the first time since the Reagan administration.
 In his bid to keep the state in his column next year, Trump launched a weaponized tweet that could serve as a warning to other Republicans considering defying him.
 None immediately did so.

 Within hours, Trump had called Amash “a total lightweight” and a “loser.”

+“He’s been against Trump from the beginning,” Trump told reporters on Monday.
+“Personally I think he’s not much.”

-House Republican Leader Kevin McCarthy on Fox News questioned whether Amash really belongs among GOP congressmen.
-But most notably, the fifth-term lawmaker drew a new primary challenger for his Grand Rapids-area seat in the 2020 elections.
+House Republican leader Kevin McCarthy on Fox News questioned whether Amash really belongs among GOP congressmen.
+But most notably, the fifth-term lawmaker drew a primary challenger for his Grand Rapids-area seat in the 2020 elections.
 The key disqualification, as they described it across the board Monday, was Amash’s insufficient loyalty to the president on matters ranging from Trump’s wall to Mueller’s “witch hunt.”

 “Amash has consistently voted against President Donald Trump on important issues,” said state Rep. Jim Lower, who scrambled to announce his campaign Monday after Amash’s tweets.
 In a telephone interview later in the day, Lower said, “Most Republican Party primary voters support the president and want a congressman that would work with him to get his agenda done.”
 He accused Amash of “standing in the way” and said the congressman has moved away from the party over several years.

 Amash was elected in 2010 as part of the tea party wave that toppled Democratic control.
 He was one of the founding members of the conservative House Freedom Caucus.
-He vowed to explain all of his votes, and to never miss one.
+He vowed to explain all his votes, and to never miss one.

 But many of the Freedom Caucus members are no longer in Congress and the group is now dominated by pro-Trump Republicans.
 Amash acknowledges that he’s somewhat isolated in Washington as a result, describing himself in the “Liberal Lions” podcast in March as “not personally lonely, but politically lonely.”